nemishmehta/restaurant_dashboard/README.md

 1. From your terminal, navigate to the directory where the files have been cloned.
 2. Create a directory called 'data' (`mkdir data`) and upload csv files of database.
 3. Open 'merge_tables_in_one.ipynb' and run the notebook to get one full csv file.
-Steps 2 and 3 are only required before first use.
-Depending on your computer power, the whole process shouldn't take more than 30 minutes.
 4. Type - `streamlit run main.py` to run the project.
 5. The dashboard should be visible on a web browser interface.
 6. Navigate through the dashboard and select options based on preferences.

+Steps 2 and 3 are only required before first use.
+Depending on your computer power, running the whole notebook script shouldn't take more than 30 minutes.

 ## Future Releases (To-do)
 1. Add docstrings for functions.